What Are Common Types of Employee Benefits?

 4. Additional Perks

 Employers can provide assistance with so many other elements of their employee's day-to-day lives.
 In fact, the possibilities for additional perks within an employee benefit package are endless.
-Examples of these perks include assistance with pets, vacations and family entertainment, legal services, and travel.
+Examples of these perks include assistance with pets, vacations and family entertainment, mental health issues, legal concerns, and travel.

 Get the Right Types of Employee Benefits for Your Company